One Batch Of Crispy Wings, 4 Easy Sauces

 Warm everything over low heat and whisk until smooth.
 Taste and adjust: more honey for sweetness, more hot sauce for heat, more vinegar for tanginess.

-How Much Sauce Do You Need?
+How Much Sauce Do You Need For Wings?

 WingsLight CoatHeavier Coat